jasonmzx/SENG-Y3-WINTER-2024/soft-proj-mgmt/ch6.md

 Network Planning Models
 </summary>

-Time flows Left to Right in the graph ---->

 **CPM (Critical Path Method):**
 - **Objective:** Identifies the longest path of planned activities to the completion of a project and the shortest possible project duration.